slotrans/commas-first/design_doc.md

     - `is not null` lexes as three tokens
     - basically assume any N-word keyword phrase lexes as N tokens
     - might be worth modifying the lexer if this turns out to be super annoying

+- `'string literal'` lexes to:
+    - (Token.Literal.String.Single, "'"), (Token.Literal.String.Single, 'string literal'), (Token.Literal.String.Single, "'")
+    - ugh

+- `'don''t` lexes to:
+    -  (Token.Literal.String.Single, "'"), (Token.Literal.String.Single, 'don'), (Token.Literal.String.Single, "''"), (Token.Literal.String.Single, 't'), (Token.Literal.String.Single, "'")
+    - blergh

+- `$$dollar literal$$` lexes to:
+    - (Token.Literal.String, '$'), (Token.Literal.String.Delimiter, ''), (Token.Literal.String, '$'), (Token.Literal.String, 'dollar literal'), (Token.Literal.String, '$'), (Token.Literal.String.Delimiter, ''), (Token.Literal.String, '$')
+    - sweet jesus

+# Ideas

+- is it worth splitting the statement's token stream into chunks based on keyword scope, as the first pass?
+    - with, select, from/join, where, group, having, order, window, limit, offset
+    - does this actually yield simpler sub-problems or does it result in duplication (e.g. of depth tracking)?

+- making constants for the keywords / keyword phrases seems to be working very well -- e.g. SELECT = (Token.Keyword, 'select') -- but the tests, especially for phrases, are wordy and depend on the phrase length being tested
+    - is it worth making a class for this, where an instance corresponds to a word/phrase and knows how to test for itself given a token list?
+    - the recursive call still needs to specify how many tokens are consumed so maybe it doesn't help much